Adrian Tracy

-Adrian D'Sean Tracy (born April 6, 1988) is a professional gridiron football defensive end who is a free agent.
-He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
-He was selected in the sixth round (184th overall) of the 2010 NFL Draft by the New York Giants.
+Adrian D'Sean Tracy (born April 6, 1988) is an American former professional football defensive end.
+He was selected by the New York Giants in the sixth round (184th overall) of the 2010 NFL draft.
 Tracy played college football at the College of William & Mary.

 Professional career

 New York Giants

-Tracy was signed to a multi-year deal with the Giants in June 2010, after being selected by them in the 2010 NFL Draft.
+Tracy was signed to a multi-year deal with the Giants in June 2010, after being selected by them in the sixth round of the 2010 NFL Draft.
 In preseason, he suffered a dislocated elbow and was placed on IR for the remainder of the season.
 He was waived by the Giants on September 3, 2011, but was re-signed to the practice squad the next day.

 Arizona Cardinals

 Tracy was signed to a reserve/future contract with the Arizona Cardinals on January 9, 2014.
 The Cardinals released Tracy on August 30, 2014.

 Hamilton Tiger-Cats

 Tracy signed with the Hamilton Tiger-Cats on December 17, 2014.
 He played in regular season games over five years for the Tiger-Cats, recording 131 defensive tackles, 21 sacks, five forced fumbles, and two interceptions.
 He became a free agent on February 11, 2020.